 As you may have seen over the past week or so, Leeds has redesigned their pain pathway, which includes a new digital health app for chronic pain.
 The app, designed by Painsense, part of ADI, will enable a minimum of 7,000 patients in the region manage their pain more effectively.
 We’ve been heavily involved in the project, integrating the app into the pathway and GP systems so patient data can be accessed safely and securely.

 I was born and raised in Leeds, so I’ve taken great pride in playing a part in this project.
-During the initial research stages I have been shocked at some of the health care challenges faced by the city, which of course are in no way unique.
-For instance if you start in the north of the city and walk south, life expectancy reduces by approximately 1 year for every mile of travel.
+During the initial research stages I was shocked at some of the health care challenges faced by the city, which of course are in no way unique.
+For instance, if you start in the north of the city and walk south, life expectancy reduces by approximately 1 year for every mile of travel.

 Now one app for 7,000 plus people will not change that by itself, but the integration of a digital health platform across the city is ground breaking progress in achieving one of NHS England’s key ambitions, which is to enable every patient in the UK to submit their health data directly to their GP.
 Now that our technology has been installed into every GP surgery, patients can submit any reading to their GP – blood pressure, heart rate, weight, INR, glucose etc. This can be done in a way that suits the patient – phone call, SMS, app, online.